michaelshawnlockwood/nyctaxi-pipeline/Context.md

 3. Read this file and limit its scope to the **project we are currently working on**.
 4. Top-level headings (i.e. # WSFC Lab Context) mark the start of project sections, which end with a different project's top-level heading.
 5. Ignore sections from other projects unless explicitly told to reference them.
 6. Always apply the **ChatGPT Rules, Authoring & Output Discipline** section located at the bottom and any project-specific instructions before generating responses.
+7. Before producing any code blocks, we must first agree upon the pseudocode that comes first.
-7. Stop and ask for clarification if there is any ambiguity about which project is active.
+8. Stop and ask for clarification if there is any ambiguity about which project is active.

 ---